Micro-Tidal Disruption Events at Galactic Centers: Conclusion

 \section{Conclusion}

-In this work, we have studied the scenario that a WD is disrupted by a stellar-mass black hole.
-The WD may belong to the stellar population that orbits around the massive black hole at $\mathcal{O}(10^2)$ gravitational radii, as a result of disk-assisted migration in the previous active phase of the AGN.
-The relevant stellar-mass black holes are closely related to those eventually form EMRIs, as they generally have low angular momentum because of multi-body scatterings in the nuclear star cluster.
-We estimate that a close encounter between a WD and a stellar-mass black hole may occur $\mathcal{O}(10)$ per year within $z \le 1$, and up to hundreds at higher redshifts.
-With the set of hydrodynamical simulations, we quantify the amount of mass accreted onto the stellar-mass black hole and the disrupted and unbound mass that may later accrete on the massive black hole, as a function of the initial impact radius and speed.
-We expect this type events to produce bight X-ray bursts that last $\mathcal{O}(10)$ seconds, possibly followed by a weak Tidal Disruption Event after days or months depending on the mass of the central black hole.
-Because of the disrupted material from the WD may be Carbon and Oxygen rich, the transients may show corresponding absorption lines in the X-rays.
+In this work, we have studied the scenario in which a WD undergoes a very close encounter with a sBH.
+The WD may belong to the stellar population that orbits around the massive black hole at a few hundred gravitational radii, as a result of disk-assisted migration in the previous active phase of the AGN.
+The relevant sBHs are closely related to those that eventually form EMRIs, as they generally have low angular momentum because of multi-body scatterings in the nuclear star cluster.
+We estimate that a close encounter between a WD and a sBH may occur once every ten years within $z \le 1$, with higher rate at higher redshifts.
+Using a set of hydrodynamical simulations, we have quantified the mass accreted onto the sBH and the disrupted, unbound mass that may later accrete onto the MBH, as a function of the initial impact parameter and speed.
+We find that the amount of bound material monotonically increases with the impact parameter, ranging between $0-20\%$ for $v_0/c \in (0.05,0,2)$ for head-one collisions.
+On the contrary, the amount of mass captured by the sBH decreases with the impact parameter.
+It also strongly depends on the initial speed $v_0$: for head-on collisions, with $v_0/c =0.2$ the accretion percentage is almost $100\%$ and for $v_0/c=0.05$ the accretion percentage is nearly zero.
+The mass of the unbound material ranges from nearly zero to $\ge 50\%$, reaching the peak value when the impact parameter is comparable to the WD's radius.
+We expect such events to produce bright X-ray bursts that last $\sim 10$ seconds and low-frequency gravitational wave radiations of $10$~Hz, possibly followed by a weak tidal disruption event after days or months depending on the mass of the MBH.

+Einstein Probe is a wide-field X-ray time domain space telescope \citep{Yuan:2018} capable of observing X-ray transients like micro-TDEs.
+The newly discovered EP240408a with a duration of $12$~s has prompted different follow-up observations.
+The properties are inconsistent with any known transients so far, including a jetted tidal disruption event, a gamma-ray burst, an X-ray binary and a fast blue optical transient \citep{Zhang:2025}.
+However, it could be a micro-TDE candidate, if a weak TDE is observed within around one day to months according to the estimation of Eq.~\eqref{eq:tau-gap}.

+The characteristic frequency lies at the low-frequency end of the LIGO band, and the strain is orders of magnitude smaller than that from binary black hole or neutron star systems.
+The characteristic strain of third-generation gravitational wave detectors, such as the Cosmic Explorer \citep{Srivastava_2022}, is around $10^{-24}$ at $10$Hz.
+For cases with impact radius $b$ significantly larger than $R_{\rm WD}$, the disruption is negligible and the characteristic frequency is lower.
+However, the rate increases by a factor of $b^2/R^2_{\rm WD}$.
+Deci-hertz gravitational wave detectors, such as DECIGO \citep{Kawamura:2008zza}, may be suitable for the detection.